One of the most honest, hard working and gentle breeds of horse in the world today. Bred for generations solely in the

 UK and Ireland by Romany Gypsy/Traveller folk for their temperament, stamina, strength and versatility.

-The Traditional Gypsy Cob has a history that is uncertain - no official records were kept and there is no definitive path that its inception took.
-There are many variations in its background and many elements brought in to make it the current type we know today.
-Having researched and learnt from the older generations, we have some guide as to the history of the Traditional Gypsy Cob.
-Known by many names such as Romany Cob, Gypsy Cob, Vanner, Tinker, Irish Tinker, amongst many others across the world, all these terms relate to the same horse, its just the quality that may vary.
+The Traditional Gypsy Cob has an unwritten history - no official records were kept and there was no defined path.
+There are many variations in its background and many elements brought in to make it the breed we know today.
+The Gypsy Cob is known by many names – Traditional Gypsy Cob, Romany Cob, Gypsy Cob, Gypsy Vanner, Tinker, Irish Tinker, amongst many others across the world.
+All these terms describe the same horse.